Miki-AG/tag_battle/README.md

 You can add, remove and edit battles throught the admin  console.

-You also can access a public endpoint providing information about battles in the url:
+The application exposes a public endpoint that provides information about battles in the url:

 http://127.0.0.1:8000/api/battles/1/